4 Ways Technology Helps Engage Consumers

 “The experts do their job, report back to you, and together as a team, you decide on the direction,” said Farmanfarmaian.
 As healthcare becomes more patient-centric, consumers will increasingly demand convenient, timely, and personalized care aligned with their unique health and wellness needs, she added.

-In the United States, telemedicine is increasingly supported at a federal level.
+In the United States, telehealth is increasingly supported at a federal level.
 In May 2018, the U.S. Department of Veterans Affairs (VA) announced it would allow VA doctors, nurses and other healthcare providers to administer care to veterans using telehealth regardless of where in the United States the provider or Veteran is located.
 This includes care that occurs across state lines or outside a VA facility.
-The new federal rule helps overcome barriers related to licensing restrictions and state-specific telemedicine laws, and it paves the way for greater penetration of the technology nationwide, said Farmanfarmaian.
+The new federal rule helps overcome barriers related to licensing restrictions and state-specific telehealth laws, and it paves the way for greater penetration of the technology nationwide, said Farmanfarmaian.

 What can practices do to prepare for this new wave of patient engagement and digital technology?
 Farmanfarmaian provided four strategies: